It is rare that a movie can make you laugh and cry in same two hours.

 As the film progresses, you constantly unsure of what will be the fate of Charlie or the simple prison guards, despite knowing the deep context of this seldom-told part of Armenian history.

 Because of the lustrous characters and riveting roller-coaster of emotions the film takes you on, seeing 'Amerikatsi' at home on a streaming service does not do the film's beauty justice.
-The film opens September 15th in theaters across the nation, with a cushioned seat with your name on it.

-The film is playing this week in:
+The film is playing in the following locations:

 For more information about the film 'Amerikatsi', visit amerikatsi.film.